3D Photography for AECO, VFX, heritage, marketing and more

 Context and setting

 Capture how a site sits in its environment.
-Useful for public engagement, records of significant sites, at risk buildings and showing estates or complex design.
+For public engagement, recording significant sites and structures, and showing estates or complex designs

 • Silhouette of a hammer and a wrench crossed against a black background.